zhangqianqianhzlh/vggt/evaluation/README.md

 Mean AUC: 0.8949
 ```

-Note that this evaluation implementation may differ slightly from the internal one used for the paper, while our reported AUC@30 value is 89.8%, which is slightly better than the value of 88.2% reported in the paper.
+The implementation in this repository produces an AUC@30 value of 89.5%, which is slightly higher than the 88.2% reported in the paper due to minor implementation differences.

+When using Bundle Adjustment (`--use_ba`), you should expect a Mean AUC ranging from 90.5% to 92.0%.

 ## Checklist